Cell Phone Services

 NOTE: If you have a Korea ARC card (Alien Registration Card) bring it, as you can, and should, use it vs your DOD ID Number.
 There are definitely benefits to staying on base to get a phone, but just because it’s the easiest, doesn’t mean it makes the most sense for everyone.
 There are plenty of off-base locations throughout the country, but if you do go this route, you might consider bringing someone who can speak Korean.

-Pre-Paid SIM Cards in Korea - for SHORT-TERM Plans
+Pre-Paid SIM Cards - Short-Term, and eSIMs

 To use a pre-paid plan, users must purchase a pre-paid SIM cards and credits in advance, which are pay-as-you-go cards that you add money to for minutes.
 They are readily available downtown, at the airport, convenient stores etc. There are also SIM cards you can purchase for a specific length of time i.e. a 30-day card that expires in a month and is then a throw-away.
 All this allows people to use their own phones and add a SIM card to it.

-You cannot however, purchase a phone separately and then add a SIM card expecting a long-term plan.
+You cannot however, typically purchase a phone separately and then add a SIM card expecting a long-term plan.
 You need a contract for that.
 If you absolutely want to use your current unlocked phone, you can go downtown and get a prepaid SIM, but it's a bad idea IMHO if you are looking long-term.

 Post-Paid Service Contracts in Korea - for LONG-TERM Plans